Slow Cooker Pulled Pork starts with a dry rub, then gets basted in a Carolina style vinegar sauce. Fall off the bone

 - 1 ½ teaspoons granulated sugar

 - Hamburger buns, favorite bbq sauce, cole slaw, garlic mashed potatoes

 - If your roast is on the larger size, feel free to double the rub ingredients (brown sugar, paprika, salt and pepper)

-- Place onions in slow cooker.
-Combine brown sugar, paprika, salt and pepper; rub over roast.
+- Place 2 quartered onions in slow cooker.
+Combine 2 Tablespoons brown sugar, 1 Tablespoon paprika, 2 teaspoons salt and ½ teaspoon pepper; rub over roast.
 Place roast over onions.

-- Combine vinegar, Worcestershire sauce, red pepper flakes, sugar, mustard, garlic salt, and cayenne.
+- Combine ¾ cup vinegar, 4 teaspoons Worcestershire sauce, 1 ½ teaspoons red pepper flakes, 1 ½ teaspoons sugar, ½ teaspoon mustard, ½ teaspoon garlic salt, and ¼ teaspoon cayenne.
 Stir to mix well.

 - Drizzle about ⅓ of the vinegar mixture carefully over the roast, ensuring the rub stays intact on the meat.
 Cover and refrigerate the remaining vinegar mixture.

 - Place lid on slow cooker and cook on low 8 to 10 hours (I have tried cooking this recipe on high in the past and the meat never comes out as tender as when cooked on low, but if you must cook it on high, cook it for 6 hours)